-- \ Don't lecture.
+- Don't lecture.
 Look, listen and learn.
-(Again?).
+(Again?
+Stuck record?).
 And dont interrupt.
-When they are mapping, modelling or diagramming, let people get on with it. - \ embrace error.
+When they are mapping, modelling or diagramming, let them get on with it...When people are thinking or discussing before replying, give them time to think or discuss. - embrace error.
 We all make mistakes, and do things badly sometimes.
 Never mind.
-Dont hide it.
+Don't hide it.
 Share it with others.
 When things go wrong, treat it as an opportunity to learn.
-Say, Ahha.
+Say "Ahha.
 That was a mess.
 Good.
-What can we learn from it?" - \ ask yourself who is being met and heard, and what is being seen, where and why; and who is not being met and heard, and what is not being seen, and where and why? - \ relax (RRA = relaxed rural appraisal).
-Dont rush. - \ meet people when it suits them, and when they can be at ease, not when it suits us.
+Now what can we learn from it?". - ask yourself who is being met and heard, and what is being seen, where and why; and who is not being met and heard, and what is not being seen, and where and why? - relax (RRA = relaxed rural appraisal).
+Dont rush. - meet people when it suits them, and when they can be at ease, not when it suits us.
 (Well, compromises are often necessary, but it is a good discipline, and good for rapport, to try to meet at their best times rather than ours); and dont force discussions to go on for too long.
-Stop before people are tired. - \ be around in the evening, at night and in the early morning.
-Stay the night in villages if you can - \ allow unplanned time, walk and wander around - \ ask about what is seen - \ probe (sounds easy, but is one of the most neglected skills, often driven out by actual or supposed lack of time.
-All too often we accept the first reply to a question as being all that is needed, when there is much, much more to be learnt, and people know much, much more than we supposed) - \ notice, seize on, investigate, the unexpected. - \ use the six helpers who, what, where, when, why and how

-- \ ask open-ended questions - \ show interest and enthusiasm in learning from people - \ have second and third meetings and interviews with the same people - \ allow more time than expected for team interaction, and for changing the agenda (I have never yet got this right) - \ enjoy it!
+Stop before people are tired. - be around in the evening, at night and in the early morning.
+Stay the night in villages if you can - allow unplanned time, walk and wander around - ask about what is seen - probe (sounds easy, but is one of the most neglected skills, often driven out by actual or supposed lack of time.
+All too often we accept the first reply to a question as being all that is needed, when there is much, much more to be learnt, and people know much, much more than we supposed) - notice, seize on, investigate, the unexpected. - use the six helpers who, what, where, when, why and how - ask open-ended questions - show interest and enthusiasm in learning from people - \star have second and third meetings and interviews with the same people - allow more time than expected for team interaction, and for changing the agenda (I have never yet got this right) - enjoy it!
 It is often very interesting, and often fun